DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-11-clawing-back-claims-via-support-after-they-have-been-paid.md

 The ESFA has 2 ways to claw back money:

 - via a refund
-- offsetting the refund against other payments
+- offsetting against future payments

 We could add details of how the ESFA will process the clawback to the clawback details in the claim; however, we have yet to discover a need for this information.